-It goes without saying that a superyacht charter is one of the most luxurious experiences in the world.
+It goes without saying that a yacht charter is one of the most luxurious experiences in the world.
 For gourmands, yachts known for gastronomic excellence are sure to delight, and for wine connoisseurs, select yachts will often have their own private cellars.
-Many yachts have chefs with backgrounds in Michelin-starred establishments, and every charter superyacht will craft a fully bespoke menu for guests.
+Many yachts will have a chef with backgrounds in Michelin-starred establishments, and every charter yacht will craft a fully bespoke menu for guests.

 For a setting to match the exquisite fare being served, the crew of Titania takes pleasure in turning their hands to a table decor scheme or theme to suit any occasion, whether a 10-course tasting meal or a birthday celebration.
 Her guests can enjoy sweeping views across the ocean from the full dining table on the main aft deck while, inside, a formal circular table is the ideal setting for a silver service dinner.
 The swim-up bar in Titania’s 15-ft pool is a popular stop off for an icy fruit cocktail.

 [See also: The Best Luxury Yacht Builders in the World]